Joana Marques: Writing and publications

-In 2019, Marques published Vai correr tudo mal – O primeiro (e possível o último) livro de anti-ajuda (Everything Will Go Wrong – The First (and probably the last) Anti-Help Book) and in 2022 she published Apontar é Feio (Pointing is Ugly).
-In 2022 and 2023 she wrote a column called Elefante na Sala (Elephant in the Room), for Visão magazine, with the articles being published as a book in June 2024.
+In 2019, Marques published Vai correr tudo mal – O primeiro (e possível o último) livro de anti-ajuda and in 2022 she published Apontar é Feio.
+In 2022 and 2023 she wrote a column called Elefante na Sala, for Visão magazine, with the articles being published as a book in June 2024.

 Controversy

-In July 2024, it was reported that the musical duo Anjos had taken legal action against Marques, demanding over one million euros in damages because she had shared on her Instagram page a montage that mocked the duo's performance of the Portuguese national anthem at the Algarve International Circuit before a race.
+In July 2024, it was reported that the pop duo Anjos had taken legal action against Marques, demanding over one million euros in damages because she had shared on her Instagram page a montage that mocked the duo's performance of the Portuguese national anthem at the Algarve International Circuit before a race.
 In the montage, the performance is interspersed with expressions of displeasure on the part of the four judges of the 7th edition of Ídolos, including Marques herself.

 Awards

 In 2021, Marques was a finalist for the award for best comedian of the year in Portugal, at the Hiena Awards.
 She was the only female candidate.
-In both 2022 and 2023, she received the Golden Globe for Digital Personality of the Year at the Portuguese Golden Globes, despite not having any exclusive content on the Internet.
+In both 2022 and 2023, she received the Golden Globe for Digital Personality of the Year at the Portuguese Golden Globes, despite not having any exclusive content on the Internet besides her Instagram posts.
 In 2024, she was nominated for the same award.
 In 2022 she was the winner of the ACTIVA Inspiring Women Award, in the Arts category.
 In April 2024 she was ranked ninth on a list of the 25 most influential women in Portugal in 2023 by the Executiva web site, which is a web site for women.